jasonkuhrt/molt/packages/@molt/command/README.md

   .parse()
 ```

-#### Enable Prompt at Instance Scope
+#### Enable Prompt on Command Level

 You can configure prompts for the entire instance in the settings.
-The configuration mirrors the parameter scope.
-Parameter scope overrides instance scope.
+The configuration mirrors the parameter level.
+Parameter level overrides command level.

 Enable explicitly with shorthand approach using a `boolean`: